 AT&T 5G cities and coverage map

 AT&T’s 5G Plus can only be found in 38 cities in 19 states at the time of this writing.
+(A 20th state — Colorado — boasts an AT&T 5G Plus installment in its sports arena.)
 California has the most 5G Plus-supported cities by far, claiming nine of the total 38.
 You can find a comprehensive list on AT&T’s website.

 AT&T is also focusing on getting 5G Plus into arenas, stadiums and convention centers.
-It currently reaches 17 of those venues, with plans to double that total this year.
+It currently reaches 20 of those venues, with plans to reach 35 or so by year's end.